 - The Northern Water Tribe has three castes: The Royal Family, the warrior class, and finally, peasants.
 By The Legend of Korra, the warrior class appears to have been abolished in favor of a professional army.

 - Fantasy Gun Control: Played with in that explosives made from blasting jelly and "spark powder" are prevalent, but handheld firearms of any kind are never seen, even in the 1920's style setting of The Legend of Korra.

 - Fantasy Counterpart Culture: The four nations borrow features from real-life historical nations.

-- Fantasy World Map: Shown in the beginning of each show.
+- Fantasy World Map: Shown in the beginning of each episode of TLA.